JoaoLopesF/RemoteDebug/README.md

 debugV(a = %d b = %d c = %d", a, b, c);
 ```

-An example of use debug levels: (supposing the data is a lot of characteres)
+An example of use debug levels: (supposing the data is a lot of characters)

 ```cpp
 if (Debug.isActive(Debug.VERBOSE)) { // Debug message long